amberrv26/console-blackjack/README.md

 ## License

-- This project is open for personal or educational use, so please feel free to modify or contribute
+- This project is intended to showcase my programming skills as part of my portfolio.
+Therefore, it is not currently open for external contributors.
+Please do not redistribute or reuse without permission.